exoswapio/docs/docs/bridge/contracts/bridge-token.md

 - Should not change decimals;
 ---

-NOTE: `updateTokenInfo` function aren't not implemented for bridge usage (will be in Version 1).
+NOTE: `updateTokenInfo` function is not implemented for bridge usage (will be in Version 1).